Leonard Plugge: Early years and political life

-Plugge was born at Walworth, only son of Frank Plugge (1864–1946), a commercial clerk, and his wife, Mary Chase (1862–1924).
+Plugge was born in Walworth, only son of Frank Plugge (1864–1946), a commercial clerk, and his wife, Mary Chase (1862–1924).
 His father was a Belgian of Dutch descent.
 Plugge was educated at Dulwich College, the University of Brussels and University College London, where he graduated with a BSc degree in civil engineering in 1915.
 In the First World War, he joined the Royal Naval Volunteer Reserve and in 1918 transferred to the Royal Air Force, where he became a captain.
 He stayed with the air force until 1921, and in the same year was elected a Fellow of the Royal Aeronautical Society.

 Plugge was elected Member of Parliament (MP) for Chatham in 1935, defeating the Labour candidate Hugh Gaitskell by a majority of 5,897 votes.
 He lost in 1945 to Arthur Bottomley, a future Minister of Overseas Development in Harold Wilson's first government.